OneMoreSummer/academic-kickstart/content/post/rae-profile-of-england-world-cup-squad-accurately-reflects-that-of-english-premier-league-players/index.md

 **\
 The Senior RAE Timeline**

 The age range of English EPL players in 2022 is 19-39 years.
-A tertile analysis shows how the RAE profile currently (2022) looks different for Rookie (19-25), Prime (25-29) and Veteran (29-39) English EPL players, with higher levels of RAE at the Rookie & Prime stages with RAE only appearing to ‘even out’ from age 29.
+A tertile analysis shows how the RAE profile currently (2022) looks different for Rookie (19-25 yrs), Prime (25-29 yrs) and Veteran (29-39 yrs) English EPL players, with higher levels of RAE at the Rookie & Prime stages with RAE only appearing to ‘even out’ from age 29.
 Only 8 England World Cup players are in the Veteran group with 9 players in both Rookie and Prime groups.

 ![](english-epl-players-by-age-tertiles-rookie-prime-veteran-_-birth-quarter-.png)